hyperglyph/hyperglyph/spec/glyph_data.rst

 introduction
 ============

-glyph is an encoding for remote procedure and method calls over http, that supports returning arbitrary objects, and calling methods on these at the client.

-glyph is normally served over http, and used to offer objects to the client. objects are described in terms of hypermedia objects - links and forms.
+glyph-rpc is normally served over http, and used to offer objects to the client. objects are described in terms of hypermedia objects - links and forms.